-Pianists receive tailored instruction on solo repertoire through two evening piano master classes in Curtis’s historic Field Concert Hall.
+Pianists receive tailored instruction on solo repertoire through two evening piano master classes.
 Participants in the master classes share the camaraderie of a studio and engage in vibrant discussions on the repertoire presented.
-Those who sign up are invited to perform their pieces for friends and family in an informal performance on Friday, May 19, also in Field Concert Hall.
+Those who sign up are invited to perform their pieces for friends and family in an informal performance on Thursday, May 21.

 Any chamber music participant may benefit from observing without performing.
-Choose to audit Wednesday, May 15 and/or Thursday, May 16 for $40 per class.
+Choose to audit Tuesday, May 19 and/or Wednesday, May 20 for $40 per class.

-No audition is required for admission, but we ask each participant to submit a sample of his or her playing, which informs our decisions on chamber repertoire.
+No audition is required for admission, but we ask each participant to submit a sample of their playing, which informs our decisions on chamber repertoire.
 We also ask that you provide a repertoire list—what you’ve played in the past, whether solo, chamber, accompaniment, or four hands.

 Had a FABULOUS weekend!!
 This is far and away the BEST amateur chamber music program (and I have sampled many of them!!). ...
 The coaching is superb, on an extraordinarily high professional level.
 Working in depth on an entire Brahms piano trio brought a wealth of understanding about that particular trio, but also important concepts to apply to other works.
 This is a rare musical growth opportunity, all in a very condensed time frame!!
 Bravo!!

 “Through my experience at Curtis Summerfest I gained many strategies for preparing a piece that I’ve used over the past year in my teaching.
 It’s always wonderful to hear new ideas and to be able to pass those new ideas on to students.”